Cross-posted at Jezebel.

 In the other, a woman explains that her breasts make her feel insecure:

 Large breasts are desirable?
 Right?
 At least that’s what the first woman believes.
 But large breasts can also be intimidating.
 Carrying around large breasts can bring attention one doesn’t want (“hey baby”) and judgments that are unfair (“she is flaunting her body”).
 Small breasts, however, may be de-sexualizing or, conversely, they may attract the attention of men who like to pretend that the women they sleep with are girls.

 No matter what size and shape a woman’s breasts, the focus on her body that an objectifying culture makes others feel entitled to make them meaningful in ways that women can’t control.
 And that will be a problem for all women sometimes, no matter what her body looks like.

-Title inspired by Susan Bordo’s Unbearable Weight.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Title inspired by Susan Bordo’s Unbearable Weight.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.